 When it comes to drones, where is the market headed?

-The commercial drone business industry is not only predicted to grow but to branch out into multiple other areas including delivery, agriculture, security, and more.
+The commercial drone business industry is not only predicted to grow but to branch out into multiple sectors like delivery, agriculture, security, and more, bringing in UAV licensing fees and drone service providers into the limelight.

-According to research firm Grand View Research, the global commercial drone industry is expected to grow at an annual rate of 58% through 2028, reaching $132 bln.
+According to research firm Grand View Research, the global commercial drone industry, inclusive of aerial photography equipment and drone software subscriptions, is expected to grow at an annual rate of 58% through 2028, reaching a staggering $132 bln.

 The most impactful economic changes are as follows:

-- As much as $482 million in tax revenue could be available to the states by 2025.
+- With the rise of drone businesses, as much as $482 million in tax revenue could be available to the states by 2025, factoring in drone business tax implications.

 The size of the drone market

-According to Goldman Sachs’ 2016 report, the drone industry will see a continuous surge in growth within the consumer, commercial, and military sectors until it reaches an estimated total market size of $100 bln by 2020.
+According to Goldman Sachs’ 2016 report, the drone industry, including aerial surveying costs and drone business franchising, will see a continuous surge in growth within the consumer, commercial, and military sectors, reaching an estimated total market size of $100 bln by 2020.

-The commercial sector of this business is projected to grow by $13 bln between 2016 and 2020, though 70% percent of the market is linked to military activities.
+The commercial sector of this business, with its drone accessories and add-ons, is projected to grow by $13 bln between 2016 and 2020.

 Top-notch business ideas for starting a profitable drone company

-Below we will highlight some of the best drone business opportunities and ideas that can help you in launching your own company offering drone services.
+Below, we delve into some of the most promising drone business opportunities and ideas, from aerial photography equipment to drone software subscriptions, which can guide you in launching your own company offering drone services.

-Aerial surveying and photography are one of the most exciting and profitable uses for commercial drones.
+Aerial surveying and photography stand out as some of the most exciting and profitable avenues for commercial drones, especially with the advancements in drone technology.

 Drone photography services

-This could include taking photos and videos of weddings, sporting events, real estate listings, or even YouTube vlogs.
-Your list of potential clients could be almost infinite here.
+This could encompass capturing photos and videos of weddings, sporting events, real estate listings, or even YouTube vlogs with the added value of aerial perspectives.
+With the right marketing and advertising expenses for drone services, your list of potential clients could be vast.

 Sports video footage

-Another profitable use for drones is sports video.
+Another profitable avenue, considering drone business startup costs and ROI for drone startups, is sports video.

-Whether it’s capturing a live sporting event or shooting action footage of an athlete practicing, there are many opportunities to create stunning, high-quality videos that can be sold or used as marketing materials.
-You might need professional drones here, especially if you want to film car chases or anything else that’s blazingly fast.
+Whether it’s capturing a live sporting event or shooting action footage of an athlete practicing, there are numerous opportunities to craft stunning, high-quality videos.

-One of the most talked about uses for commercial drones is delivery services.
+One of the most discussed applications for commercial drones, especially with the rise of drone service providers, is delivery services.

-Whether it’s carrying supplies to remote locations or delivering packages to customers’ doorsteps, drones have the potential to disrupt the traditional shipping and delivery industry.
+Whether it’s transporting supplies to remote locations or delivering packages to customers’ doorsteps, drones, with their aerial surveying capabilities, have the potential to revolutionize the traditional shipping and delivery industry.

-Commercial drones can also be used for security surveillance, providing a low-cost alternative to traditional security systems.
+Commercial drones, when combined with drone software subscriptions, can also be deployed for security surveillance, offering a cost-effective alternative to conventional security systems.

 Search & rescue operations